-Healthcare in the Philippines is variable, ranging in quality from excellent to dire.
+Healthcare in the Philippines varies, ranging from excellent to dire.
 Hospitals in the major cities are generally of a high standard, while many in rural areas lack infrastructure and investment.

 Healthcare is provided through both private and public hospitals in the Philippines.
 Although healthcare is generally expensive for the average Filipino, expats may find it more affordable than in their home country.

 Local medical staff are well trained, especially in big cities.
 Many have studied and practised medicine overseas, and speak English.
 The Philippines is one of the biggest exporters of medical staff in the world, with many nurses and doctors leaving the country to work abroad.
 While the remittances sent home from these workers are an important contributor to the Philippines economy, healthcare provision in the Philippines has been undermined by the departure of so many medical professionals.

 Public healthcare in the Philippines

 All citizens are entitled to free healthcare under the Philippine Health Insurance Corporation (PhilHealth).
 The scheme is government-controlled and funded by local and national government subsidies, as well as by contributions from employers and employees.
 Most expats working in the Philippines must enrol with PhilHealth.

 Doctors at public hospitals in the Philippines are well trained, although equipment and facilities may not be up to the standard of private institutions.